-When upgrading the camera with the latest firmware from the Axis Web site, the camera receives the latest functionality.
+When you upgrade your camera with the latest firmware from the Axis Web site, your camera receives the latest functionality available.
 Always read the upgrade instructions and release notes available with each new release, before updating the firmware.

 Preconfigured and customized settings are saved when the firmware is upgraded (providing the features are available in the new firmware) although this is not guaranteed by Axis Communications.
 Always read the instructions and release notes available with each new release, before upgrading the firmware.